aditya43/golang_concurrency/README.md

     * `Threads` run **independent of each other**.
     * **Operating System Scheduler makes scheduling decisions at thread level and not at the process level!**
     * `Threads` can run concurrently (with each thread taking turn on individual core) or in parallel (with each thread running on different cores at the same time).
+    * `Threads` communicate between each other by sharing memory.
+    * Sharing of memory between threads creates lot of complexity.
+    * Concurrent access to to shared memory by two or more threads can lead to **Data Race** and outcome can be **Un-deterministic**.
+    * The actual number of threads we can create are limited.